Last Updated on September 9, 2022 by HortonTeam

-During your open house, a buyer approaches you and asks a few questions you don’t know how to answer.
+What are the questions buyers ask about your home?
+Here’s a scenario; during your open house, a buyer approaches you and asks a few questions you don’t know how to answer.
 It feels like the whole room of potential buyers is staring at you, waiting for you to respond.
-This is a scary scenario, but it doesn’t have to happen to you.
+Well, that’s really scary, but it doesn’t have to happen to you!
 Although this is just a start, check out these five common questions that buyers will ask about your home for sale so you’re more prepared for when the day comes.

 Why are you selling?